- Oops!Something went wrong.Please try again later.

 Below, we’ve rounded up the most expensive shoes in the world.
 Check out what decadent pairs make the cut on our list.

 Courtesy of Nike

 A pair of Air Jordans that are valued for more than $104,000 top our list of Most Expensive Shoes at No. 16.
 The sneakers once belonged to former Chicago Bulls player Michael Jordan.
 The all-star basketball player wore the shoes during the famous “Flu Game,” where he played for the Chicago team while sick during the fifth game of the 1997 NBA Playoffs.
 Jordan scored 38 points throughout the game while feeling ill.
 The Bulls ultimately became champions that year, adding to their winning streak of six playoffs within the 1991-1998 seasons.

-Jordan’s shoes were auctioned off in 2013 by former Utah Jazz player Preston Truman.
+Jordan’s shoes were auctioned off in 2013 by former Utah Jazz ball boy Preston Truman.
 ESPN reported that the “Flu Game” Jordans set a new record for the highest-priced athletic shoe ever sold.
 The red and black sneaker also features an autograph by Jordan himself.

 The next on our list of Most Expensive Shoes are a pair of heels made by New Zealand-based shoe designer Kathryn Wilson.
 Her customized pumps pack a lot of bling.
 The shoes have 21.8 carats worth of diamonds and were sold back in 2013 at an event the designer held for $418,450.
 Wilson collaborated with Sarah Hutchings of Orsini Fine Jewellery to make the out-of-this-world pumps.
 All the proceeds from the event were donated to the Ronald McDonald House charity.

 Wilson tediously sketched in pencil the placements of the diamonds on the pump.
 She then positioned each stone by hand with a pair of tweezers and a special adhesive, tallying up over 50 hours of work on the shoes.